Raybeam/rb_quality_plugin/README.md

 # rb_plugin_template
-A template repository for Raybeam's Airflow Plugins.
-Replace `rb_plugin_template` with the name of your plugin's repository.
+Replace all appearances of `rb_plugin_template` with the name of your plugin's repository, and update this section with a description about the plugin.

-Description about plugin here.
 # Set up
 These are instructions for importing this plugin into an existing airflow workspace.
 To start, navigate to the root of your airflow workspace.